trxdave/tic-tac-toc/README.md

 * I used CI Python Linter (https://pep8ci.herokuapp.com) to remove all errors from the code.
 The code is now error-free and optimized for performance.

 ![alt text](<documents/testing/ci-python-linter.png>)

+# Future Plans #

+* I plan to add the highest score from Tic Tac Toe to a Google Sheet and display it on the terminal.
+* Additional difficulty levels for the Computer opponent.